neosimsim/nixpkgs/doc/languages-frameworks/agda.section.md

 ```
 { mkDerivation, standard-library, fetchFromGitHub }:
 ```
-where `mkDerivation` is set to `agdaPackages.mkDerivation`, therefore `mkDerivation` should be called instead of `agdaPackages.mkDerivation`.
+Note that the derivation function is called with `mkDerivation` set to `agdaPackages.mkDerivation`, therefore `mkDerivation` should be called instead of `agdaPackages.mkDerivation`.
 Here is an example skeleton derivation for iowa-stdlib:

 ```
 mkDerivation {